-A. Provide a description of the local one-stop system (including the number, type and location of full-service and other service delivery points).
+A. Describe the local one-stop system (including the number, type and location of comprehensive center(s)3, and other service delivery points).

 CareerSource Polk operates two full service One-Stop career centers.
 Both centers provide WIOA, TAA, WT, SNAP, Veterans, Wagner-Peyser, MSFW and RESEA.
 CareerSource Polk serves as the One-Stop Operator.
-AARP, Vocational

-Rehabilitation, Polk County Public Schools GED Program and Job Corps provide services at the One-Stop career centers.
+AARP, Vocational Rehabilitation, Polk County Public Schools GED Program and Job Corps provide services at the One-Stop career centers.

 All other partners are located at their own facilities.
-CareerSource Polk also provides the rural community with services on the Mobile One-Stop Unit on an as needed basis.
+CareerSource Polk also provides the rural community with services on the Mobile One-Stop Unit on an as-needed basis.